 Yes, there is one, single best budget ever.
-But no budget will help you stop living paycheck-to-paycheck, having more month at the end of your money or not know where all your money goes till you bust these budget busters.
+But no budget will stop you living paycheck-to-paycheck, having more month at the end of your money and not knowing where all your money goes till you bust these budget busters.
 Only then can you budget like a badass

 Why we were the worst budgeters ever?